By Now you are probably already familiar with Cisco Application Service Engine. We had previously written some articles on them:

 From the KVM Console, after a while, it will seem that it’s hung.
 However the system is still installing.

 Please go ahead and ssh in from Serial Console.
 For this, first ssh to CIMC.
 From there do a “connect host”

-After the install is complete, all the nodes will reboot.
-Hit enter on the node you want to be your first master node.
-Do not touch the other nodes.
+After the install is complete, all the nodes will shutdown.
+Go to your CIMC UI and power on the nodes.
+After the nodes have come up, hit enter on the node you want to be your first master node.
+Do not touch the other nodes ! ( meaning you don’t even need to go into the initial setup on the other nodes, except for initial master).
 It will ask you to:

 - Configure the rescue-user password.